AErenroc/lan-messenger/README.md

 ## Features
 - **Store-and-forward** — messages sent to offline users are stored in the database and delivered automatically when they reconnect
+- **Password login** verifys a user's identity using a secret password, stored as a salted hash
 - **Real-time delivery** — messages to online users are pushed instantly over open TCP sockets
 - **Broadcast messages** — send to all online users at once or message is stored for anyone currently offline
 - **User registry** — persistent user accounts in SQLite (todo: add password system)